 Relief that a Court may grant for infringement of a patent includes an injunction, subject to such terms that the Court thinks fit.

-1.22 On what basis are damages or an account of profits assessed?
+1.24 Are damages or an account of profits assessed with the issues of infringement/validity or separately?
+On what basis are damages or an account of profits assessed?
 Are punitive damages available?